zoisite-rb/zoisite-rb/guides/source/getting_started.md

 come from?

-Since the default language is in English, Zoisite looks in `config/locales/en.yml` (which was created during `rails new`) for a matching key under the locale.
+Since the default language is in English, Zoisite looks in `config/locales/en.yml` (which was created during `zoisite new`) for a matching key under the locale.

 ```yaml
 en: